facebook/react-native-website/website/blog/2018-12-21-state-of-react-native-community.md

 category: announcements
 ---

-This year we made a large number of changes about how we develop and communicate about React Native; we hope that in two years from now we can look back and see that this shift was a turning point for React Native.
+In 2018 the React Native Community made a number of changes about how we develop and communicate about React Native.
+We believe that a few years from now we will look back and see that this shift was a turning point for React Native.

 A lot of people are excited about the rewrite of React Native's architecture, widely known as [Fabric](https://github.com/react-native-community/discussions-and-proposals/issues/4).
 Among other things, this will fix fundamental flaws in React Native's architecture and will set up React Native for success in the future together with [JSI and TurboModules](https://github.com/react-native-community/discussions-and-proposals/issues/40).